Center-right mayor beats socialist in Brazil’s biggest city

 The conservative Bolsonaro campaigned for some candidates during his live broadcasts on social media in recent weeks, but few of them won.

-The president’s biggest setback, other than Sao Paulo, came in his hometown of Rio de Janeiro, where his favored candidate, Mayor Marcelo Crivella, lost by a wide margin to former Mayor Eduardo Paes.
-With nearly all votes counted, Paes led 64%-36%.
+The president’s biggest setback, other than Sao Paulo, came in his hometown of Rio de Janeiro.
+Former Mayor Eduardo Paes won his job back in a 64%-36% victory over incumbent Marcelo Crivella, who tried to compensate his unpopularity with a close relationship to the president.

 In his first speech after being elected, Paes was accompanied by lower house speaker Rodrigo Maia, who has a tense relationship with the president.